marina601/discover-malta/README.md

 ## Project Goals

-This a e-commerce/trip-booking website especially focused on Maltese tourist market.
+- This is an e-commerce/trip-booking website specially focused on the Maltese tourist market.
 Malta is a nation of just under 450,000 people, yet its infrastructure is required to support over 1.1 million tourists every year.

 #### The main target audience of Discover Malta are:
 -	Inbound tourists aged 25 to 44 years comprised the largest age group of tourists arriving in - Malta in 2020.
-In that year, roughly 273 thousand international travelers within this age    group visited the country.
+In that year, roughly 273 thousand international travellers within this age group visited the country.
--	Families who are looking for children friendly activities
+-	Families who are looking for children-friendly activities
 -	Couples who are looking to explore different parts of the island
 -	People looking for unique experiences during their holidays
--   Tourists looking to book and organize their holiday before arriving to their destination
+-   Tourists looking to book and organize their holiday before arriving at their destination
--   Tourists and locals looking for last minute deals
+-   Tourists and locals looking for last minute-deals

 ##### back to [content](#table-of-content)